The characters of Super Robot Monkey Team Hyperforce Go!.

 - Wicked Witch: A sorceress in the image of the Skeleton King, powerful enough to knock out the whole Hyperforce with singular attacks alone.

 - You Have Outlived Your Usefulness: Skeleton King kills her literally minutes after she successfully brought him Back from the Dead.
+It's implied that he saw her as an useless pawn.

 TV Monster/Skeleton King Droid